dirkroorda/laf-fabric/docs/workbench.rst

 for all aspects of the LAF data that went into the compiled data.
 See the GrAF :ref:`feature coverage` for a specification of what data ends up in the compilation.

+.. rubric:: Footnotes

+.. [#nolaf] It is perfectly possible to run the workflow without the original LAF resource.
+   If somebody has compiled a LAF resource for you, he only need to give you the compiled data, and let the LAF source in the configuration point to something non-existent.
+   In that case the workbench will not complain, and never attempt to recompile the original resource.
+   You can still add extra annotation packages, which still can be compiled against the original LAF source, since the original XML identifiers are part of the compiled data.
+   In case of the WIVU LAF resource: the original resource is over 2 GB on disk, while the compiled binary data is less than 500 MB.